Making Sure Your Project is Safe

 - Details of actual weapon or stunt to be used.

-This process must occur at least one week before the proposed shoot.
+This process must occur at least two weeks before the proposed shoot.

 No weapon with moveable parts, actual blades, or production of flash/sound may be used in an Occidental film.
 Handling of a prop weapon on set will be by no one but the prop master and the actor during the actual take.